28 Aug 2024

 Going solo doesn't mean going without a pension.
 Whether you're freelancing or starting a business, you've still got options.

 You could set up a personal pension.
-You won’t get employer contributions but the government will pay into it.
+You won’t get employer contributions but the government will give it a boost through tax relief of up to 25%.
 Or you could join the National Employment Savings Trust (NEST) set up by the Government.
 And you can still make National Insurance payments, setting you up for the State Pension when you retire.

 For more inspiration, check out the self-employment episode of our podcast Rewirement or take a look at our Self-employed pension page.